Back to blog

 Cyprus has experienced a solar energy boom over the past decade, driven by strong government incentives and the simplicity of the net metering model.
 Tens of thousands of households invested in photovoltaic (PV) systems to reduce electricity bills and protect themselves from rising energy costs.

-As of 1 January 2026, however, Cyprus officially enters a new phase of solar policy.
-Traditional net metering is no longer available for new applicants, and the long-running “Photovoltaics for All” subsidy scheme has come to an end.
-In its place, the Ministry of Energy is preparing to launch a new national programme that fundamentally changes how solar energy is valued and used.
+Since 1 January 2026, Cyprus is in a new phase of solar policy.
+Traditional net metering is no longer available for new applicants, and the long-running "Photovoltaics for All" subsidy scheme has ended.
+In its place: a market-based self-consumption framework that values exported solar differently, and a new grant approach built around battery storage.

 End of "Photovoltaics for All" and Net Metering